jarun/nnn/README.md

 `nnn` is a fork of [noice](http://git.2f30.org/noice/), a blazing-fast lightweight terminal file browser with easy keyboard shortcuts for navigation, opening files and running tasks. noice is developed considering terminal based systems.
 There is no config file and mime associations are hard-coded.
 However, the incredible user-friendliness and speed make it a perfect candidate for modern distros.

-`nnn` works with the desktop opener, adds new navigation options, [navigate-as-you-type](#navigate-as-you-type-mode) mode, enhanced DE integration, bookmarks, a disk usage analyzer mode, comprehensive file details and much more.
-Add to that a huge [performance](#performance) boost.
+`nnn` is faster and friendlier!
+It's probably the [fastest and most resource-sensitive](#performance) (with all its capabilities) file browser you have ever used.
+It's extremely flexible too - integrates with your DE and favourite GUI utilities, works with the desktop opener, adds new navigation options, [navigate-as-you-type](#navigate-as-you-type-mode) mode, bookmarks, a disk usage analyzer mode, comprehensive file details and much more.
 For a detailed comparison, visit [nnn vs. noice](https://github.com/jarun/nnn/wiki/nnn-vs.-noice).

 Cool things you can do with `nnn`: